 - Negotiating the agreement takes time.
 Think out the consequences of various actions and potential problems.
 Review the agreement with all stakeholders, attorneys, and management.

-- An experienced 3PL fulfillment consultant working with you, your attorney and the 3PL will be beneficial and move the process along.
+- An experienced 3PL consultant working with you, your attorney and the 3PL will be beneficial and move the process along.